caroleguardiola/P7-OC-BileMo/README.md

 There 2 types of customers (platforms) which can access to the resources of BileMo :
 * 	Anonymous :
-	* 	Can only access to the documentation of the REST API.
+	* 	Can only access to the documentation of the REST API : `/api/doc`
 * 	Customer authenticated :
 	* 	In addition to anonymous access can also access to the list of the mobilephones.
 	*   Can also access to the details of the mobilephones.